Croatian Mountaineering Association

 Members of the Association and members of the UIAA have a 50% discount on the cost of a night's accommodation in all huts in Croatia.
 Currently the Association numbers some 20,000 registered members from over 200 clubs and regional associations.

 The association has created the Hrvatska planinarska obilaznica (HPO) or Croatian Mountaineering Bypass, a list of the most attractive peaks in all Croatian mountains with the intention of not only to bring as many people as possible to interesting peaks, but also to instruct them to get to know the beauties of the Croatian mountains systematically, in a targeted and thoughtful way.
 Each of the 153 peaks have a checkpoint and metal stamp which the hiker can record their visit in a log book or passport (as the Croatians call it).

 The predecessor organization Croatian Climbing Society (Hrvatsko planinarsko društvo, HPD) was founded in 1874, which puts the Croats among the first seven nations in the world with a climbing organization.
 Organised climbing activity in Croatia was directed in its early days towards scientific research into the natural features of the mountains, rather than towards the conquest of peaks as an end in itself.
-This focus was one reason for the extent to which leading university professors and scientists were represented in the membership of the Society in the 20th century.
+This focus was one reason for the extent to which leading university professors and scientists were represented in the membership of the society in the 20th century.

+Medal

+Since 1962, the HPS has been awarding gold, silver and bronze medals to members that have distinguished themselves that year.
+Formerly also awarded to members of national mountaineering associations of other constituent republics.